 An operation segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to the transactions with any of the Company's other components.
-As at February 28, 2017 and November 30, 2016 the Company operated in one business segment being the scientific research of phytopharmaceutical material, specifically producing cannabis and cannabis related products.
+As at May 31, 2017 and November 30, 2016 the Company operated in two business segments, being the scientific research of phytopharmaceutical material, specifically producing cannabis and cannabis related products, and providing analytical services, consulting services, and contract Research and Development.
+The company will also produce oils and ointments using a proprietary solvent-free extraction approach that produces an organic 100% cannabis oil product.

-Accounting standards not vet effective
+Accounting standards not yet effective